How to book and when we need to inspect

 Change to our site inspection service

-We recognise the need to balance service delivery with reduced personal contact, so where possible we will now be conducting virtual inspections.
+We recognise the need to balance service delivery with reduced personal contact, so where possible we may conduct virtual inspections.

-We will assess your request on a case by case basis; but we intend to provide a ‘virtual site inspection’ by accepting photographs and short video clips along with a written description of the works undertaken from the builder, contractor or homeowner.
-If possible, advance notice would be appreciated so we can assist and advise you.
+We will assess your request on a case by case basis; but we intend to provide a ‘virtual site inspection’ by accepting photographs and short video clips along with a written description of the works undertaken.
+Advance notice would be appreciated so we can help and advise you.

-It is crucial that sufficient evidence of the work undertaken is provided as we will be reliant on this to be in a position to ultimately issue your Completion Certificate.
-Any attached photographs should fully demonstrate critical elements of the work and show tape measurements as necessary.
+It is crucial that evidence of the work undertaken is provided.
+We will be reliant on this to issue your completion certificate.
+Any photographs should demonstrate critical elements of the work and show tape measurements as necessary.

-Surveyors will assess your photos/ videos and seek to advise you the same day that this evidence is acceptable or if additional information is required.
+Surveyors will assess your photos/ videos and seek to advise you that this evidence is acceptable or additional information is required.